UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-`@type='catalog'` is used exclusively in the Van Vactor collection to indicate the identifying number for an alternate version of the score.
+:code:`@type='catalog'` is used exclusively in the Van Vactor collection to indicate the identifying number for an alternate version of the score.

 Justification
 ^^^^^^^^^^^^^

 This XPath provides contextual data for users.

 XPath
 ^^^^^

 :code:`relatedItem/identifier[@type='catalog']`

 Decision
 ^^^^^^^^

-`@type='catalog'`'s value, if present, will be represented by the `opaque:sheetmusic_hostItem` property.
+:code:`@type='catalog'`\ 's value, if present, will be represented by the `opaque:sheetmusic_hostItem` property.

 `Example record - vanvactor:10012 <https://digital.lib.utk.edu/collections/islandora/object/vanvactor:10012/datastream/MODS/view>`_